OlegSirbu/ReactReduxAPP/README.md

 For running UI use command `npm start`

-Routing for Beckend implemented in 'routes/note_routes.js', all GRUD operations.
+Routing for Beckend implemented in folder 'routes', all GRUD operations.